peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > - If the list of characters is fixed, the list can be statically created at runtime or compile time, or a string type as provided in the programming language can be used to store the list as a string.
-> - Instead of individual characters, the list can consist of strings of one or more characters each (e.g., words or syllables).
-In that case, storing the list of strings as a single string is usually not a clean way to store those strings.
+> - Instead of individual characters, the list can consist of strings of one or more characters each (e.g., words or syllables), or indeed any other items.
+(In that case, the individual strings or items should not be stored as a single string).
 > - Often applications need to generate a string of characters that's not only random, but also unique.
 The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated and to check newly generated strings against that list.  _Random number generators alone should not be relied on to deliver unique results._  Special considerations apply if the strings identify database records, file system paths, or other shared resources; such special considerations include the need to synchronize access, but are not discussed further in this document.
 > - Generating a random hexadecimal string is equivalent to generating `RandomString(characterList, stringSize)`, where `characterList` is `["0", "1", ..., "9", "A", ..., "F"]` or `["0", "1", ..., "9", "a", ..., "f"]` (with ellipses used to save space), and `stringSize` is the desired size.
 > - For generating a random base-10 digit string, the list of characters passed to `RandomString` consists of the basic digits only.